MWIZERWAFREDDY/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-pwd is the command used to display current working directory
+pwd is the command to display current working directory